utexas-public-history/tower/_posts/2016-05-01-06-mcquisition-armed-civilians.md

 [^4]: And the police definitely couldn’t, though due to lack of preparation rather than incompetence.
 Gary Lavergne’s _Sniper in the Tower_ does a good job of portraying the confusion and panic that gripped campus that day, and [Justin’s essay](TK) delves further into just how unprepared the police department was for this kind of situation and what measures the adopted afterwards.

-[^5]: Source (from AHC)

-[^6]: Allen Crum, “Text for Article in _American Rifleman_.”
+[^5]: Allen Crum, “Text for Article in _American Rifleman_.”
 Archival document, n.d.
 AR.2000.002, Box 12, Folder 12.
 Austin History Center.

-[^7]: “Bravery Awards” _The Austin American_, Sept 18, 1966.
+[^6]: “Bravery Awards” _The Austin American_, Sept 18, 1966.

-[^8]: “Optimists to Honor Crum for his Deed,” _The Austin Statesman_, Aug 22, 1966.
+[^7]: “Optimists to Honor Crum for his Deed,” _The Austin Statesman_, Aug 22, 1966.

-[^9]: Houston McCoy, “Record from Houston McCoy,” Austin History Center.
+[^8]: Houston McCoy, “Record from Houston McCoy,” Austin History Center.

-[^10]: Houston McCoy, “Record from Houston McCoy,“ Austin History Center.
+[^9]: Houston McCoy, “Record from Houston McCoy,“ Austin History Center.

-[^11]: Pamela Colloff, “The Reckoning,” _Texas Monthly_, April 2016, 95-97.
+[^10]: Pamela Colloff, “The Reckoning,” _Texas Monthly_, April 2016, 95-97.

 [mock-shootings]: http://www.nytimes.com/2015/12/13/us/gun-advocates-demonstrate-outside-university-of-texas-campus.html?_r=0
 [resistance]: http://kut.org/post/ut-groups-protest-ahead-first-meeting-campus-carry-policy